 Here are a couple of the comments we got from teachers:

 “Love these ideas and lessons to try out with my own kids this summer and being able to fine-tune them to work in the classroom.”

 “These are all themes we have been discussing for the fall.
 I love that message.”

-We believe that, during this pause to hit the reset button on schooling, parents and educators will see the need for a different kind of education.
+We believe this pause on education-as-usual will allow us to hit the reset button, and both parents and educators will see the need for a different kind of education.
 They’ll see how important it is that Project Based Learning be a big part of the change.
 We hope this eBook contributes to that project.